 This information is specific to Wairarapa with the bulk of the information on the funding advice page.

-Funds for the provision and support of community sport in the Wairarapa fall into three categories 1) Local Trusts, 2) Council development funds 3) Gaming trusts.
+Funds for the provision and support of community sport in the Wairarapa fall into four categories 1) Local Trusts, 2) Council Development Funds, 3) Sport NZ Rural Travel Fund for Junior Sports, 4) Gaming Trusts.
 It needs noting that specific areas are served by specific gaming trusts, as qualified by the presence of each trusts machines in that area.

 The Sport New Zealand directory of potential funding sources is a great resource to search for different approaches to funding specific projects.